August 9, 2016

 Mathematics is the study of quantity, structure, space and change.
 As abstract as that may seem, math is, at its core, a quest for absolutes, definitive solutions and answers.
 We may think of long numeric chains, seas of fractions or spreadsheets stacked with figures, but what many don't realize is that math's complex equations are in fact roads to simplicity.
 Believers in better, faster, smarter solutions are often drawn to math.

 So, what is a degree in math, exactly?
-Those that go to college to pursue a mathematics degree find out along the way that numbers are just a fraction of the allure.
+Those who go to college to pursue a mathematics degree find out along the way that numbers are just a fraction of the allure.
 Math can teach us how to look longer and harder for solutions - a skill applicable to any career and life in general.

 We need math.
 Galileo Galilei used it to explain the universe.
 Math resolves truths and uncovers errors.
 It makes our work more credible.
 Reports, studies and research are all but discounted without quantifiable facts.
 Math equals proof.
 Math validates.